thepurplebubble/.github/profile/README.md

 ## Hi there 👋

-Were high schoolers across the world building something new.
+We're high schoolers across the world building something new.
 A brand new alternative to both iMessage and RCS.

 Coming Soon!